SmartBear Software: AutomatedQA

 AutomatedQA Corporation specialized in automated software testing tools and developer tools.
 It was founded in 1999 in Las Vegas, Nevada.
 The company's first product was AQtime, a binary instrumentation profiler to help optimize performance for applications developed with Microsoft and Borland compilers.
 It was released on November 12, 1999.
 The first version of TestComplete, AutomatedQA's automated software testing tool, was released in December 2000.
 In 2004, AutomatedQA released Automated Build Studio, an automated build management and continuous integration application.
 AQtrace, a new product by AutomatedQA, was released in June 2008.
 AutomatedQA had received an SD Times 100 award three times, including the most recent SD Times 100 list for 2008.
 The SD Times 100 award honors the top 100 leaders and innovators in the software development industry as judged by SD Times magazine.

 AutomatedQA remained an independent subsidiary of SmartBear from 2007 to 2010 until being merged into SmartBear Software.

-Company
+Locations

 SmartBear is based in the Greater Boston Area and has U.S. offices in Tennessee, and Florida.
 SmartBear also has offices and development centers in Ireland, India, Finland, Poland, Melbourne, and Sweden.
-Frank Roe became chief executive in March 2020.